cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/RemoteAccessMonitoringApi.md

 Get MFA Event

-Get a MFA event by UID in the CDO tenant.
+Get a MFA event by UID in the SCC tenant.

 ### Example